Mahima-Rabbi-Mohi/ML-Early-Risk-Prediction-of-ICU-Readmission-48h-on-MIMIC-III/README.md

-# Early Risk Prediction of ICU Readmission (≤ 48h) on MIMIC-III
+# Machine Learning-Based Early Risk Prediction of 48-Hour ICU Readmissions Using the MIMIC-III Database

 This repository contains code and experiments for predicting ICU readmissions within 48 hours using the MIMIC-III clinical database.
 The project explores machine learning models for early risk identification, aiming to improve decision support in critical care.